Hanky Panky (1982 film)

 Hanky Panky is a 1982 American comedy thriller Metrocolor film directed by Sidney Poitier, starring Gene Wilder and Gilda Radner.
 Wilder and Radner met during filming and later married.

 Plot

 Michael Jordon, an architect, accidentally becomes involved in a web of intrigue and murder when a strange woman, who enters a taxi with him, is later found murdered.
 As a result, he flees from false murder charges.
 Kate is a woman out to find her brother's killer.
 Although she and Michael initially believe the other is a killer, they realize otherwise and become a team.
 They undertake a wild cross-country ride from New York City to the Grand Canyon.

 Cast

 Production

 The film was developed as a follow-up to the successful Gene Wilder-Richard Pryor film Stir Crazy.
-However, Pryor chose not to participate and Gilda Radner was brought in as a replacement, with her part rewritten.
+However, Pryor chose not to participate and Gilda Radner was brought in as a replacement, with the script rewritten for her role.